Traveling as an F1 Student? Navigating OPT to H-1B Visas

-Essential travel considerations are outlined for F1 students on OPT and transitioning to an H-1B visa.
-We highlighted potential risks and necessary requirements during these pivotal periods.
-And covered travel guidelines for OPT, STEM OPT extension, H-1B cap lottery selection, and change of status filing.
+Essential travel considerations for F1 students on OPT and transitioning to an H-1B visa.
+We highlighted potential risks and necessary requirements.

 Travel During OPT and Change of Status

 If the U.S. Citizenship and Immigration Services (USCIS) has given the green light to your request for an initial 12-month period of Optional Practical Training (OPT) after completing your studies, and if they have given you official permission to work through an employment authorization document (EAD), then you should be in a position to depart from and return to the United States.

 This is applicable if you have a job or a job offer for your OPT period and if you don't currently have any ongoing applications that are being considered to change your immigration status to a different non-immigrant category.